Baldur's Gate: Dark Alliance II: Development and cancelled sequel

 In October, EB Games and GameStop websites changed the release dates for the game to January 2004.
 Interplay initially denied the delay, stating it was still aiming for a fourth quarter release, and would distribute the game itself if necessary.
 Interplay also stated that despite the fallout, Vivendi Universal would still distribute the title and any future installments in the series in Europe.
 By November, Interplay had resolved its legal dispute with Vivendi, and returned to their prior distribution agreement.
 The game was also confirmed to be delayed until early 2004.

 In December, reports surfaced that Interplay had shut down Black Isle Studios, although Interplay itself made no formal statement.
 According to IGN, Black Isle Studios was closed that month, and that existed only as a brand under the Interplay label.
 They reported that when Black Isle's director had quit, the studio was placed under the management of Digital Mayhem, but with the agreement that Interplay would adopt a more hands-off approach.
 By this stage, Black Isle had already begun work on Dark Alliance III.
 The title was cancelled after Interplay failed to retain the license to use the Dungeons & Dragons label from Wizards of the Coast, so Black Isle shifted focus to Fallout 3.
 They handed in a 95% complete demo, including all game functionality.
 Interplay however, who was several million dollars in debt, with just over $1 million in the bank, began to fire people from Digital Mayhem.
 Two weeks later, all but two members of the Fallout team were fired.
 This effectively meant Black Isle Studios no longer existed as anything other than a brand.
 Apparently, staff were told by Interplay that they will continue to produce titles under that brand.
 Interplay however denied the rumors about shutting the studio, saying that Black Isle Studios was involved with other projects, which included Fallout 3 (under the working title Van Buren) and Fallout: Brotherhood of Steel.
 An anonymous former Black Isle employee later confirmed to IGN that the studio had been closed, and that although Dark Alliance II would still be released, Fallout 3 and Dark Alliance III had been officially cancelled.

 Dark Alliance II was released for both PlayStation 2 and Xbox on January 20, 2004, with Vivendi Universal Games handling North American distribution of the title.
 Initially, Vivendi Universal planned on distributing the game in Europe as well, but at the end of that month, Avalon Interactive, Interplay's European distributor, entered into an agreement with Acclaim Entertainment to distribute the title in the UK, France, Germany, and Benelux territories.

-A remastered version of the game was released for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 20, 2022.
+A version of the game was later re-released for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on July 20, 2022.